altmind/GMP4J/gmp4j/README.markdown

 Performance
 -----------
 GMP4J benefits from operations on big input values.
 Operations on small inputs may be simply not algorithm-bounded.
 Gains are especially visible in multiplication, powering, toString.
-Some GMP4J operations are not faster than those, in j.m.BI: for instnce random number generation(GMP internally uses Mersenne Twister for PRNG, whereas java SecureRandom uses linear generator and hash, which is generally faster).
+Some GMP4J operations are not faster than those, in j.m.BI: for instnce shift left-right(GMP dont expose such operations, we simulate them), random number generation(GMP internally uses Mersenne Twister for PRNG, whereas java SecureRandom uses linear generator and hash, which is generally faster).
 To give you orders of performance increase, here is results of
 <pre>
 Fibonacci/Takashi:
 	n	GMP4j	JMB